ErinMorelli/em-media-handler/docs/configuration/settings.rst

 enabled
 #######
 Enable or disable mediahandler's ability to automatically remove a torrent from the Deluge UI when the script is executed on torrent completion.
+Please review the python package and application :doc:`requirements` before enabling.

 See :doc:`/configuration/deluge` for more information on this integration.